vppatil/algaeClassifyV2/README_gitlab.md

 genus and species names.

 This will only return 1 result per name.
-If there are no exact matches it will return NA If there is no match for genus+species, it will search for a genus-only match or you can specify genus.only searches for the entire dataset.
+If there are no exact matches it will return NA by default.
+You can set exact.matches.only =FALSE for partial matching, but this may result in more than one match returned per submitted name.
+If there is no match for genus+species it will search for a genus-only match or you can specify genus.only searches for the entire dataset.

 ```
 data(lakegeneva) #load small example dataset